Jazmin Sawyers

-Jazmin Sawyers (born 21 May 1994) is a British track and field athlete and sports presenter who competes in the long jump.
-She has also competed as a bobsledder and a heptathlete.
-Sawyers won the silver medal in the long jump at the 2014 Commonwealth Games.
-She claimed silver and bronze at the 2016 and 2022 European Championships respectively.
-She won her first major senior title at the 2023 European Indoor Championships.
-Sawyers earned silver at the 2015 European Under-23 Championships.
+Jazmin Sawyers (born 21 May 1994) is a British track and field athlete and sports presenter who competes in the long jump, representing Great Britain and England.
+In 2023, she won her first major senior title at the 2023 European Indoor Championships.

+Sawyers won the silver medal representing England in the long jump at the 2014 Commonwealth Games.
+She claimed silver and bronze representing Great Britain at the 2016 and 2022 European Championships respectively.
+Sawyers competed at both the 2016 Rio and the 2020 Tokyo Olympics, finishing eighth in the event on both occasions.